SAP-samples/kyma-runtime-extension-samples/grpc-python/README.md

   docker push {your-docker-account}/grpcorderserver
 ```

-3. Adjust the **imaage** of the deployment.yaml to reference your docker hub account.
+3. Adjust the **image** of the deployment.yaml to reference your docker hub account.
 4. Within the deployment.yaml you will find the envirnoment variable **_GRPC_TOKEN_** being set for the image.
 This is used as an authentication measure and requires that the client sends a matching token in the request.
 5. Create a new `grpc` Namespace: